 .NET Availability and Viability With Portable Apps

-A few people have asked about whether certain .NET-based applications can be made into portable apps over the last few months.
+A few people have asked about whether certain .NET-based applications can be made into portable apps.
 For the unfamiliar, .NET is a software component that provides a number of pre-built libraries as well as a runtime manager.
 Applications written with .NET require the proper version of the .NET runtime be installed in Windows to run.
 More details on what .NET is are available in the Wikipedia article on the .NET Framework.

 .NET Framework Runtime Bundling and Installation

-The .NET Framework has only been bundled with two versions of Windows to date (Windows Server 2003 and Windows Vista).
-For all other versions of Windows, the .NET runtime must be downloaded and installed on each PC by a user logged on with administrative privileges.
-The download size ranges from 20MB to 50MB depending on .NET runtime version and configuration.
-The .NET Framework is made available from Microsoft's website as well as Windows Update where it is listed as an optional update.
+The .NET Framework has been bundled with Windows for the last seven years.
+Windows Vista first included .NET pre-installed (version 3.0 of the framework).
+Windows 7 includes version 3.5.
+Windows 8 includes version 4.5/4.0 but requires an administrator to manually enable 2.0/3.0/3.5 support and drops support entirely for 1.0/1.1.
+For versions of the .NET framework that are not pre-installed, the .NET runtime must be downloaded and installed on each PC by a user logged on with administrative privileges.
+The download size ranges from 50MB to up to 200MB depending on configuration and version.
+The .NET Framework is made available for direct download from Microsoft's website as well as Windows Update where it is listed as an optional update, meaning that it will not be installed by default unless patching an already-installed version (see an example of Windows XP).
 Most users only apply critical/high priority updates as these are the only ones Windows is configured to automatically apply.
-(Note: If you already have a .NET version installed, service packs to that version will show up as critical/high priority updates.)
+The installation process can take 15 minutes or more and requires closing all running programs and restarting the PC, so even in a situation with admin rights, installing and then removing is unreasonable.

 .NET Portability